OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-06.md

 ## 1 Chronicles 6:57

-To the sons of Aaron they gave the following cities of refuge:
+To the sons of Aaron they provided the following cities of refuge:

 > Hebron, Libnah with its pasture lands, Jattir, Eshtemoa with its pasture lands,